sdee/practicando/README.md

 `Practicando` provides a fun, customizable way to master Spanish verb conjugations.
-Other apps use a limited set of flashcards while Practicando dynamically generates an unlimited number of practice questions based on the filters you set.
+Other language learning apps repeat a limited set of flashcards while Practicando dynamically generates an unlimited number of practice questions based on the filters you set.

+Practicando dynamically generates flashcards by chosing a pronoun, verb, and tenses.
+It provides immediate feedback of whether you answered a question correctly.
+If you answer wrong, it reveals the answer and gives you feedback on what mistake you made.

 ## Demo

 https://github.com/user-attachments/assets/b6d228b5-c7a5-4ce2-a3ff-14f84b17b5fe

 ## Features

-# FastAPI + React + Postgres Template (All-in-One, AWS-Ready)
+- Infinite practice: instead of learning to the test, a limitless set of flashcards provides you with ample practice with core verb conjugation skills.
+- Customizability: Using the filters, you can customize the verbs, verb tenses, and pronouns you want to practice based on your learning goals.
+- Track progress: The metrics page and history allows you to see your progress and review areas for improvement.
+- Seamlessness: Allows you to fluidly go through flashcards without lifting your hands from the keyboard.

 ## Project Structure